-- When travelling, secure children under 13 years of age that are smaller than 150 cm, with a suitable and officially approved child restraint system. - Fasten the childrens' seat belts before commencing the journey and make sure that their seat belts are kept fastened during the journey. - If a front passenger airbag is fitted in the vehicle, do not use a child restraint system (Reboard systems) that faces the back of the front passenger's seat.
+- ▶ When travelling, secure children under 13 years of age that are smaller than 150 cm, with a suitable and officially approved child restraint system. - ► Fasten the childrens' seat belts before commencing the journey and make sure that their seat belts are kept fastened during the journey. - ▶ If a front passenger airbag is fitted in the vehicle, do not use a child restraint system (Reboard systems) that faces the back of the front passenger's seat.
 Follow warning notices in the vehicle. - Only attach the child restraint system to seats that are specified for this purpose.
-We strongly recommend to install child restraint systems preferably in the second row of seats. - Never use rearward-facing child restraints on a seat with activated front airbag.
+If the front passenger's seat airbag is activated, only forward-facing child restraint systems may be used on the front passenger's seat. - Never use rearward-facing child restraints on a seat with activated front airbag.
 This may lead to death or to serious injuries in children.